anon-blue/anon.blue/README.txt

 re causing your suicidal thoughts...just the parasites and nothing more" hIn the lane, snow is glistenin' I said hey, hey hey, I said hey,Whats going on?!h
                                                                        hhhh
-Im gay sp o
+Im gay sp o                                                              lol[

                             this is the empty feeling thiI'm te one
 THE MEANING OF LIFE IS ALWAYS HAVING SOMETHING TO LOOK FORWARD OTO
+                                                         die

   hhhhhhhhhhhS  She looked over the edge and said "it's just the parasites that are making yu want to jump...just the parasites...really..."                  h
-    so why not go nanyo                 The bloody pustules were now swelling to the size of small golf ballshhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh hhhhhhhhhhhhhhhhhhhhhhhhhhtue dat damn  im ube rhigh right now
+    so why not go nanyo              mayonnaiseody pustules were now swelling to the size of small golf ballshhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh hhhhhhhhhhhhhhhhhhhhhhhhhhtue dat damn  im ube rhigh right now
       life is pretty good atm